vintagecodemedia/socialexchange/README.md

 See E-Mail.
 The concept of SXP is similar to SMTP, although it employs a combination of pushing updates metadata and pulling on-demand only as needed, which prevents unnecessary propagation of data.

 ## Hasn't this been done before?
 I hope so.
 It's taken long enough.
-Let's see some actually successful providers who can interoperate
+Let's see some actually successful providers who can interoperate.
+There is Mastodon, but it's more a twitter replacement.
+We need a system for sharing more types of content, managing that content into collections, and even sharing that content with people who don't have a provider at all.
+We also want to support end-to-end message encryption.

 ## This specification is trash!
 I'm glad you think so!
 You must have great ideas, so please help!
 I don't necessarily wish to build the perfect social media platform--I wish to get the herd off of one dangerously large one without losing key crucial capabilities.